MetaMask/SIPs/SIPS/sip-30.md

 #### `snap_listEntropySources`

-The method returns an array of `EntropySource` objects, each representing an available entropy source.
+The method returns an array of `EntropySource` objects, each representing an available entropy source (including the primary source).
 The Snap MAY choose to display this list to the user.

 ```typescript
 const entropySources = await snap.request({